Top 12 Brain-Based Reasons Why Music as Therapy Works

 - Music is a core function in our brain.
 Our brain is primed early on to respond to and process music.
 Research has shown that day-old infants are able to detect differences in rhythmic patterns.
 Mothers across cultures and throughout time have used lullabies and rhythmic rocking to calm crying babies.
 From an evolutionary standpoint, music precedes language.
 We don’t yet know why, but our brains are wired to respond to music, even though it’s not “essential” for our survival.

 - Our bodies entrain to rhythm.
-Have you ever walked down the street, humming a song in your head, and noticed that your walking to the beat?
+Have you ever walked down the street, humming a song in your head, and noticed that you’re walking to the beat?
 That’s called entrainment.
 Our motor systems naturally entrain, or match, to a rhythmic beat.
 When a musical input enters our central nervous system via the auditory nerve, most of the input goes to the brain for processing.
 But some of it heads straight to motor nerves in our spinal cord.
 This allows our muscles to move to the rhythm without our having to think about it or “try.”
 It’s how we dance to music, tap our foot to a rhythm, and walk in time to a beat.
 This is also why music therapists can help a person who’s had a stroke re-learn how to walk and develop strength and endurance in their upper bodies.

 - We have physiologic responses to music.
 Every time your breathing quickens, your heart-rate increases, or you feel a shiver down your spine, that’s your body responding physiologically to music.
 Qualified music therapists can use this to help stimulate a person in a coma or use music to effectively help someone relax.